Windows81/Roblox-Freedom-Distribution/README.md

 ### `server`

+Game-specific options are specified in the `--config_path` argument, which defaults to `./GameConfig.toml`. **Please review each option before starting your server up.**

 | Option                 | Type         | Default             |
 | ---------------------- | ------------ | ------------------- |
 | `--config_path`, `-cp` | `int`        | `./GameConfig.toml` |